 - All professionals play an equally important role in keeping everybody safe.
 All reasonable measures should be taken to protect all participants, including vigilant compliance with physical distancing.

 - Professionals should continue to keep the registry informed regarding their ongoing ability to operate safely within the court, so that alternative or flexible arrangements can be made as required.
 Where professionals wish to appear remotely, a request should be made to the registry in advance of the hearing.
 Written submissions should be provided to the Court in advance of the hearing wherever possible.

 - For Lay Advocates specifically, home visits are not recommended under Level 2.
 Lay Advocates may attend court hearings in-person where necessary to support young people and their whānau or appear remotely by AVL.

 - The Youth Court appointment system will continue to operate as under Level 3, ensuring that physical distancing measures are in place for all participants, and young persons and their whānau continue to be provided privacy.
 The expectation remains that parties who attend in-person are punctual and do not attend court earlier or remain at court any later than their appointment time.
 Specific appointment times will be allocated for each case.

-- The Youth Court process notified on 3 April 2020 for the attendance of support persons for young people remains in force during Level 2, unless otherwise directed by the presiding Judge.
+- The Youth Court process notified on 3 April 2020 for the attendance of support persons for young people applies and remains in force during Level 2, unless otherwise directed by the presiding Judge.

 - The Youth Court will continue to prioritise those cases affecting the liberty of young people and where decisions need to be made affecting those who are already in custody.